 The neighborhoods in which you lived throughout your life have an effect on your overall health.
-Utilizing public records, including U.S. Census data and city directories, Dr. Amy Kind and her research team will create detailed residential histories of research participants from the Wisconsin Brain Donor Program and the University of California-San Diego Brain Bank.
-The research team will then link lifetime residences with data sources that describe county- or neighborhood-level characteristics, such as the Neighborhood Atlas (www.neighborhoodatlas.medicine.wisc.edu).
-This data, paired with autopsy results, will allow Dr. Kind to determine connections between neighborhood disadvantage and Alzheimer's disease risk.
+Utilizing public records, including U.S. Census data and city directories, Dr. Amy Kind leads a team at the Center for Health Disparities Research (CHDR) to create detailed residential histories of research participants from the Wisconsin Brain Donor Program and 21 other brain banks across the national Alzheimer's Disease Research Centers network.
+The CHDR research team then links lifetime residences with data sources. that describe county- or neighborhood-level characteristics, such as the Neighborhood Atlas.
+This data, paired with autopsy results, will allow CHDR to determine connections between social exposome factors, such as neighborhood disadvantage and Alzheimer's disease risk.

-Wisconsin Brain Donor Program FACTS The Wisconsin Brain Donor Program was established in donation powers decades of research are registered to donate other brain conditions from 450+ individuals available for request from scientists worldwide
+Wisconsin Brain Donor Program The Wisconsin Brain Donor Program was established in donation powers decades of research are registered to donate way to diagnose Alzheimer's disease and other brain conditions from 500+ individuals available for request from scientists worldwide